AvocadosConstant/interview-prep/README.md

-# interview-prep
+# Interview Preparation
-Aggregate of interview questions and testimonies found.
+Aggregate of interview questions and testimonies found around the internet.

+Use for your own practice!
+I definitely will be.